 The loss of palette lighting made the level look different at night.
 The bluish tint is gone, and the level pieces that were lit up on the Dreamcast (such as windows) no longer change at night.
 The Gamecube version is darker, and the PC version looks almost the same during day and night:

 The sewers area received a minor redesign.
 The water texture is no longer animated, its resolution wasn’t increased either, but the color was changed.
 The distortion effect takes care of water animation on the Gamecube, but the PC version reverts to a Dreamcast-like look which now looks awkward because the water texture isn’t animated.
 Some vertex colors were added to compensate for the loss of palette lighting.
 The lighting in the sewers changed depending on the time of day in the Dreamcast version, which didn’t make much sense.
-In SADX the sewers area looks the same regardless of the time of day.
+In SADX the sewers area looks the same regardless of the time of day, which is more logical.

 Station Square ocean is one of the few areas in the game that use a different blending mode for the water (this mode is used only in Adventure Fields, Emerald Coast and some Chao Gardens).
 Some people prefer this to the low-resolution Dreamcast water texture.
 Others may think the SADX version looks lifeless and too “acidic”.
 The Gamecube version has a distortion effect, but the animated waves on the seashore are gone: